lawalibukun/pdsnd_github/README.md

 The Bikeshare Project uses Python to analyze data from a bike-sharing app, Motivate in three major cities in the United States of America namely: Chicago, NewYork City and Washington.
 I have written code to import the data and answer interesting questions about it by computing descriptive statistics.
 I have also written a script that takes in raw input to create an interactive experience in the terminal to present these statistics.

+Software Used:
-Software Used: Python 3, NumPy, and pandas installed using Anaconda
+Python 3, NumPy, and pandas installed using Anaconda Sublime Text

 Data Sets: All three of the data files contain the same core six (6) columns:
 Start Time (e.g., 2017-01-01 00:07:57)